Fardeen37/BRANDGENAI/README.md

   Runs on CPU or GPU via Google Colab — no setup required.

 - 📁 **Image Export**
-  Download high-quality `.png` logos directly from the interface.
+  Download high-quality `.png` Images & logos directly from the interface.

 ---